(••••) In addition to radicals, anions, and cations, a fourth cla... | Channels for Pearson+

 Textbook QuestionTextbook Question

 (••••) In addition to radicals, anions, and cations, a fourth class of reactive intermediates is carbenes.
-A neutral species, the simplest carbene has a molecular formula of CH₂ . (a) Draw the Lewis structure of CH₂ .
+A neutral species, the simplest carbene has a molecular formula of CH₂ . (c) Carbenes are Lewis acids.
+Based on your answers to (a) and (b), explain this observation.

 Verified Solution